0branch/boron/doc/UserManual.rst

 Word!
 -----

-A word is a series of characters which does not contain white space.
+A word is a series of ASCII characters which does not contain white space.
 The first character must not be a digit.
 All other characters may be alpha-numeric, mathematical symbols, or punctuation.
 Case is ignored in words.

 Example words::